 Subpoenas.
 Federal Rule of Civil Procedure 45 governs subpoenas.
 You may use a subpoena to request non-parties to appear and/or produce documents.
-A motion explaining who or what is being subpoenaed and why must be filed before the subpoenas are needed.
+A motion explaining who or what is being subpoenaed and why must should be filed before the subpoenas are needed.
 Expenses related to the subpoena, such as witness fees, mileage costs, and copying costs, are to be paid by the person requesting the subpoena.

-10. The case may end before a trial either by way of a dispositive motion (motion to dismiss or motion for summary judgment) or a settlement.
+8. The case may end before a trial either by way of a dispositive motion (motion to dismiss or summary judgment) or a settlement.

 Dispositive motions are motions that dispose of the case without a complete trial.
 Two common types of dispositive motions are motions to dismiss and motions for summary judgment.
-The scheduling order will provide a deadline for filing dispositive motions.
+The scheduling order you receive from the Court will provide a deadline for filing dispositive motions.

 Motion to Dismiss-Rule 12(b).
 A defendant may move to dismiss a complaint for a variety of reasons.
-Some common grounds for dismissal are lack of jurisdiction over the subject matter and failure to state a claim upon which relief may be granted.
+Some common grounds for dismissal are lack of jurisdiction over the subject matter, failure to exhaust administrative remedies, and failure to state a claim upon which relief may be granted.
 Sometimes a defendant files a motion to dismiss before filing an answer.
 Motions to dismiss are governed by Federal Rule of Civil Procedure 12(b).